viamrobotics/docs/docs/program/apis/sessions.md

 A _client_ of a Viam robot can be a program using an SDK to control the robot, or all the different resources on the robot, including all {{< glossary_tooltip term_id="part" text="parts" >}} and sub-parts, like an input controller and a base, communicating.

-For example, if you use Viam's module registry to [add modular resources to your robot](/modular-resources/), the clients of your robot will include the model servers you instantiate on your robot for individual resources, as well as the SDKs you are using to program the modular resources.
+For example, if you use Viam's module registry to add {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} to your robot, the clients of your robot will include the model servers you instantiate on your robot for individual resources, as well as the SDKs you are using to program the modular resources.

 Viam's session management API's `SessionsClient` is a built-in solution that manages the connection between your robot's clients and your robot.
 If you connect to your robot using one of Viam's SDKs, the resulting client will automatically maintain the session by sending a _heartbeat_ notifying the robot's `viam-server` instance of its continued presence.